kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

-* add notification for game invitations

 ## optional

+* use multi stage builds
 * change readme's images using a gif of a live game and some screenshots of the website
 * add kind of Auth Guards to app.gateway.ts
 * clean up warnings in containers creations